North Mount Lyell railway line

 The North Mount Lyell Railway was built to operate between the North Mount Lyell mine in West Coast Tasmania and Pillinger in the Kelly Basin of Macquarie Harbour.

 History

 At the start of the Twentieth century it was constructed to take ore from Gormanston east of the West Coast Range to the Crotty smelters.
-From there it was be shipped out at Kelly Basin.
+From there it was shipped out at Kelly Basin.

 The North Mount Lyell Railway had exceptionally easy grades compared to its competitor the Mount Lyell Mining and Railway Company which ran its Abt rack system railway through very steep grades from Queenstown to Regatta Point.